HTD-Health/ai-smart-mirror/README.md

 TODO add architecture

 ## Test environment
-Configuration and usage of test environment can be found in [tes environment documentation](doc/test_environment.md).
+Configuration and usage of test environment can be found in [test environment documentation](doc/test_environment.md).